fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 **Step 2: Load `fusioncharts` module**

 The `fusionmaps` package has dependency on the `fusioncharts` package.
-Therefore, to use `fusionmaps`, it is necessary to first include `fusioncharts` in your project in any one of the three ways:
+Therefore, to use `fusionmaps`, it is necessary to first include `fusioncharts` in your project in any one of the two ways:

 Using `require()`: